C. J. Wilson: Texas Rangers

 Following the trade of Éric Gagné, Wilson was used to close out games for the Rangers in 2007 converting his first 11 consecutive chances.
 Overall, he finished with career bests in: ERA (3.03), appearances (66), innings (68.1), strikeouts (63), WHIP (1.21), holds (15), and opposing batting average (.208).

-He was named the Rangers closer for the 2008 season.
+Wilson was named the Rangers closer for the 2008 season.
 He had a 6.06 ERA and converted 24 of 28 save opportunities.

 In 2009, Wilson returned to role of set-up man as Frank Francisco was named the closer.
 He set new career bests in: wins (5), innings (73.2), appearances (74), ERA (2.81), strikeouts (84), K/BB ratio (2.61), holds (19), home runs allowed (3) as well as recording 14 saves throughout the year and set a team record for the lowest home ERA for a single season (0.67).

 In 2010, Wilson returned to his past role as a starting pitcher with Texas.
 Wilson had expressed an interest in returning to the rotation as early as 2006 and was told to report to spring training in condition to start.
 Early conjecture amongst sports writers and fans covering the Rangers spring training debated if Wilson would actually be able to earn a spot in the rotation.
 After making several impressive spring starts pitching coach Mike Maddux was asked if Wilson was making the rotation a tough call to which Maddux said, "He's making it a great call."
 Wilson was named the third starting pitcher in the rotation behind Scott Feldman and Rich Harden.

 At the end of April, Wilson was leading the Rangers rotation with an ERA of 1.76 after 4 starts, fourth best in the AL. On May 7 against the Kansas City Royals, Wilson threw a complete game winning 4–1.
 It was Wilson's second credited complete game of the year and career, the previous being a rain-shortened six-inning loss to the Yankees.
 Wilson set 2 club records after his May 13 start against the A's with the most consecutive innings without a home run and most consecutive quality starts to start a season.
 Wilson gave up his first home run on May 19 against the Angels' Torii Hunter after 87 2/3 innings dating back from 2009.
 Wilson's consecutive quality starts also ended in the same game.

 Wilson led the team in wins and ERA while throwing more than 200 innings.
 He was named the second starter behind Cliff Lee for the playoffs.